nydur/github-3.1-rudyn/README.md

-# 3.1 Introduction to GIT I
+# 3.1 Introduction to GIT I Assignment

 ## Basic Git commands and its uses